Diogosadias/SEM2_PI/docs/SprintB/US9/US9.md

 ### 1.3.
 Acceptance Criteria

-* AC1: A new test type must at least have one parameter
+* AC1: A new test type must at least have one category
+* AC2: String should have no more than 15 characters
+* AC3: Collecting method should no more than 20 characters

 ### 1.4.
 Found out Dependencies